How to Spot and Prevent Cryptocurrency Scams

 What is a Cryptocurrency Scam?

-A cryptocurrency scam is a fraudulent activity designed to misinform investors into providing their financial or personal data.
-These scams can contain fake funding schemes, misleading ICOs (Initial Coin Offerings), and impersonation of legitimate platforms.
+A cryptocurrency scam is a fraud that misinforms an investor into providing his financial and personal data.
+It may be fake funding schemes, misleading ICOs (Initial Coin Offerings), or impersonating an authorized platform.

 According to a 2022 report, crypto scams resulted in over $14 billion in losses, with scam incidents increasing by 50% in just one year.